Three months earlier, their world had changed.

 Why did God command Israel, “Do not allow a sorceress to live” (Ex.
 22:18)?
 The church in colonial Massachusetts used that Scripture to justify the infamous Salem Witch Trials.

 When we don’t understand God’s written Word, and when we think we do, it’s important to ask God questions.
-It’s important to seek answers from a heart set to love.
+It’s important to seek answers from a heart set to know him, a heart set to love with his love.

 The Lord knew he was offering his people what is spirit and life, and mystery and paradox, and way beyond what we ourselves can grasp.
 He also knew how often his Word would be co-opted and twisted by the self-seeking – and used to control, oppress, divide.